 Gijs: If you have asked for different takes, you have more scope to steer the tone of voice of your production by combining them.
-In a sound studio we almost always make a combination of different takes.
+In a voice over recording studio we almost always make a combination of different takes.

 Experiment.
 Cut, paste and play around with the timing.
 We sometimes go so far as to swap out one syllable for another, so that it sounds just that tiny bit better.

 Do make sure that it still sounds natural though!
 We don’t want it to sound like a robot! :-).